openwallet-foundation/credo-ts/demo/README.md

 - Select 'request proof' in Faber
 - Faber will create a new proof attribute and will then send a proof request to Alice!
 - Go to Alice to accept the incoming proof request

-To send a basic message:

-- Select 'send message' in either one of the Agents
-- Type your message and press enter
-- Message sent!

 Exit: